 An active parent leader.

-As a mom of middle school twin girls, Alison has been a school parent leader and district volunteer since before they were in the public education system.
+As a mom of now high school twin girls, Alison has been a school parent leader and district volunteer since before they were in the public education system.
 She helped found SF Families Union, a parent group devoted to creating safe, integrated, inclusive public schools.
 In this capacity, she serves on the Close the Gap Coalition working with UESD, Jobs with Justice, Coleman Advocates, SEIU, Children’s Legal Services and other organizations focused on supporting democratically-controlled, community public schools.

 As a parent leader at her childrens’ school, she served on the School Site Council and Parent Teacher Organization at her daughters’ elementary and middle schools.
 She has been an active member of the district African-American Parent Advisory Council.
 At the district level, she also served on the SFUSD Arts Center Advisory Committee.
 In the past she was appointed by the Board of Education to serve on the Prop A Quality Teacher and Education Act (QTEA) Oversight Committee, and she also served as a parent on the District A-G Committee.